Custom Services

 Creation of custom services

-Creating a custom service using the @evvm/evvm-js involves creating a class for your service that inherits from BaseService abstract class, extending it with your custom actions, they all must return SignedActions:
+Creating a custom service using the @evvm/evvm-js involves creating a class for your service that inherits from BaseService abstract class, extending it with your custom actions, they all must be decorated with @SignMethod and return a SignedAction:

 interface ICustomActionData {